hamoid/long-hugo-doc/README.md

 # 404.html Templates

-When using Hugo with [GitHub Pages](http://pages.github.com/) you can provide your own 404 template by creating a 404.html file in the root.
+When using Hugo with [GitHub Pages](http://pages.github.com/), you can provide your own template for a [custom 404 error page](https://help.github.com/articles/custom-404-pages/) by creating a 404.html file in the root.

 404 pages are of the type "node" and have all the [node variables](#layout.variables.md) available to use in the templates.

-In addition to the standard node variables, the homepage has access to all site content accessible from .Data.Pages
+In addition to the standard node variables, the 404 page has access to all site content accessible from `.Data.Pages`.

     ▾ layouts/
         404.html

 ## 404.html

 This is a basic example of a 404.html template:

     {{ partial "header.html" . }}